Primus27/R6-Profile-Switcher/README.md

 # Changelog

+### BETA Version 4.1.2 - Improved account search for non-default Uplay installations
+ - Program accesses registry to determine where the Uplay Launcher is installed (this should be where the profiles are).

 ### BETA Version 4.1.1 - Improved account search compatibility
  - Some people had their 1.save under a different directory.
 This update improves compatibility for those with different Siege App IDs.